dcaiafa/lox/docs/lexer_reference.md

 differences.
 Unlike tokens, fragments are unnamed and do not have a default action.
 If a fragment does not specify an action, all characters recognized by the fragment remain in the lexer's accumulator.
-This behavior is generally useful within a sub-mode, where fragments can be used to break down a single token into multiple expressions, allowing for more granular control over the tokenization process.
+This behavior is generally useful within a mode, where fragments can be used to break down a single token into multiple expressions, allowing for more granular control over the tokenization process.

 In the default mode, fragments typically specify the `@discard` action, such as